Long Division (Rustic Overtones album): 2008 re-release

-On November 15, 2007, the band announced in a teaser trailer on their MySpace that they were to re-release the album for the holiday season.
+On November 15, 2007, the band announced in a teaser trailer on Myspace that they were to re-release the album for the holiday season.
 The trailer, whose main purpose was to announce a Rustic Overtones documentary/live DVD to be released in spring 2008, featured the song "About a Kid" from the album.
-On November 24, 2007, the band announced to the crowd at a show at Portland club The Asylum, that the album was to be re-released on the band's new record deal, and that the re-issue would contain out-takes from the original album sessions.
-Due to delays, the album was not re-released until March 19, 2007, independently and not on the band's new record deal as previously announced.
+On November 24, 2007, the band announced to the crowd at a show at Portland club The Asylum that the album was to be re-released on the band's new record label, and that the re-issue would contain outtakes from the original album sessions.
+Due to delays, the album was not re-released until March 19, 2007, independently and not on the band's new label as previously announced.
 This new deluxe edition features old and new artwork by Patrick Corrigan on cardboard packaging that includes an essay by drummer Tony McNaboe as a fold-out insert.
 The new release's bonus tracks include "Red Afternoon", which was toured during the band's original run, "Redemption Pays" and "Let Me Grabbitz", which was originally known to fans as "The Secret Song".
 This 2008 re-release was mastered by Scott Elson.